Sungai Lembing: History

-Foundation
+Pre-history

+Sungai Lembing's tin mines were worked in prehistoric times, and according to historian William Linehan, may have been the source of the name "Pahang", which was the Khmer word for tin.

+Unpolished Paleolithic artifacts are said to have been found in the town, remnants of a civilisation that arrived sometime in prehistory.

+British tin mines

 The tin mining area at Sungai Lembing was the largest and deepest of its time in the world; the tunnel spans around 322 km and is between 610 meters and 700 m deep.
-Mining activity in the area was begun in 1886 by British firm Pahang Consolidated Company Limited (PCCL), which were headquartered in London and employed approximately 1,500 miners to mine tin.
+Mining as an industry in the area began in 1886 by the British firm Pahang Consolidated Company Limited (PCCL), which was headquartered in London.
+The PCCL employed approximately 1,500 miners to mine tin.
 At its peak, the mine employed 5,000 workers who produced 4,000 tons of tin annually.

 The development of the town to support the tin mining industry led to the creation of facilities and amenities such as electricity, housing for workers, schools, shops, a cinema and a hospital.
 Tin mines in Pahang and neighbouring states were the first places in Malaya to receive electricity.
 Initially such power was only available for 12 hours each day.
 Imported products were sold in a duty-free shop.
 Non-residents were usually not allowed to enter Sungai Lembing without permission and a security checkpoint was set up at the entrance to the town.
 Some buildings catering to the wealthy prohibited entry to lower class workers.

 In 1926, flooding in the area caused damage to 14.5 km of railway track, a hospital and 250 homes, and the mining operation was suspended for three months.
 Mining was also affected by the Great Depression of the 1920s, during which quotas were imposed on tin production.
 During the 1942-1945 Japanese occupation of Malaya, mining stocks were hidden and mines were destroyed with flooding by British mine managers to prevent Japanese army from being able to access the tin resources, and European personnel fled the country.